platformio/platformio-docs/librarymanager/config.rst

     "frameworks": ["espidf", "freertos"]

-If the library is compatible with the all frameworks, then you can use ``*``
+If the library is compatible with the all frameworks, then do not declare this field or you use ``*`` symbol:
-symbol:

 .. code-block:: javascript